EdOber-DA/python-api-challenge/README.md

 * An 'Output' folder with:
   * All of the scatter plots as .png files

-    * 4 plots for north south latitudes combined for temperature, humidity, cloud cover and wind)
+    * 4 plots for north south latitudes combined for temperature, humidity, cloud cover and wind

-    * 8 plots for north south latitudes each for temperature, humidity, cloud cover and wind)
+    * 8 plots for north south latitudes each for temperature, humidity, cloud cover and wind

-  * CSV file with the output from the WeatherPy part of the challenge
+  * CSV file with the output from the WeatherPy part of the challenge that is then input for the VacationPy part of the challenge

   * TXT file showing the processing log for creating list of 500+ cities